 Advising and registration

-Registration for each semester begins with course selection, which involves consultationwith a faculty advisor, followed by online course selection.
-Registration must beconfirmed at the final check in just before classes begin at the start of each semester.
-Fall check in includeshousing confirmation, financial aid processing, proof of insurance, ID cards,auto registration and other items.
-Spring check-in is done online.
-Fees must be paid prior to check-in by thepublished due date.
-Part-time students and late applicants completeboth course selection and check-in on the first day of the semester.
+Registration for each semester begins with course selection, which involves consultation with a faculty advisor, followed by online course selection.
+Registration must be confirmed at the final check-in just before classes begin at the start of the fall semester.
+Fall check-in includes housing confirmation, meal plans, financial aid processing, ID cards, iPad distribution, and other items.
+Fees must be paid prior to check-in by the published due date.
+Part-time students and late applicants may complete both course selection and check-in on the day before classes begin.

-Continuing students select courses in March and April.
-New students participate in specialorientation/registration days scheduled in May and June or register via telephone or email.
-Final course selectionand registration for all students is held the first days of the semester, asis course selection for late enrolling students.
-In-person Final Check-in is required the Monday after New Student Days.
-Classes begin the next day on the firstTuesday of fall semester.
+Continuing students select courses in March and April for the following year.
+New students participate in special orientation/registration days scheduled in the summer or register via telephone or email.
+In-person Final Check-in is required for continuing students the Monday after New Student Days.

 Spring semester/May term

 Students on campus select courses in November.
-New students complete course selection in December or on the first day ofthe semester.
-Final check-in for all students is online and classes begin on the first Wednesday of spring semester.
+New students complete course selection in December or on the first day of the spring semester.
+Check-in for all new students happens on the Monday before classes.

 Competency and placement testing

-New students may establish competency for a Goshen Core requirement in foreign language by taking a competency test on campus, offered during summer pre-registration and at the beginning of each semester.
-Spanish, French, German and Chinese languages are available.
-Students entering without an ACT or SAT score in mathematics may establish competence in Quantitative Literacy by taking a test offered during New Student Days each semester.
+New students may establish competency for a Goshen Core requirement in a foreign language by taking a competency test on campus, offered during summer pre-registration and at the beginning of each semester.
+Spanish, French, German, and Chinese languages are available.
 See the registrar’s office webpage for complete information on competency and placement testing.